ygemici/osz/docs/howto4-install.md

 -------

 In the last tutorial, we've checked what can we do with the [rescue shell](https://github.com/bztsrc/osz/blob/master/docs/howto3-rescueshell.md).
-In this episode we'll take a system administator's approach again, and we'll see how to install OS/Z.
+In this episode we'll take a system administator's approach again, and we'll see how to install OS/Z and how to install packages.

+The next tutorial will be end user related, about how to use the [user interface](https://github.com/bztsrc/osz/blob/master/docs/howto5-interface.md).

 System Install
 --------------